Skip to content

 • Sometimes it’s the (really) small things.
 At RAF Coningsby our engineers are using reusable lint-free cotton bags to store removed small components e.g. nuts and bolts instead of plastic bags and we’re investigating the use of lint free cotton to prevent dirt ingress to non-fluid carrying pipework and electrical connectors in lieu of polythene bags or sheets.

 • Refill rather than replace.
 On multiple contracts, including James Cook University Hospital we have explored the use of refills for soap bottle dispensers, to reduce the use of plastic.
+In our own cleaning operations, we work with our suppliers of cleaning products to use concentrated products and dosers, reducing the plastic packaging used and where possible returning the packaging to our supplier for reuse or recycling.

 • Innovative solutions are out there.
 Working with Brakes, we have introduced new milk cartons which are fully recyclable.
 They’re made out of card and the caps are made from sugar cane, to replace all of the plastic milk bottles across our hospital contracts.